 Propose a Project or Talk

 Have an idea you’d like to share at DWeb Camp?
-Submit a Proposal for a talk, workshop or project
+We are not currently accepting proposals yet for 2024.
+Stay tuned!

 - Lightning Talks (7:00 + 2 min Q & A)